 Turn the dough out onto a floured work surface and pat it into a rough 3/4-inch-thick circle about 8 inches in diameter.

 Use a 2-inch biscuit cutter to cut the dough into rounds, as close together as possible to ensure you get as many scones as possible.

-Transfer scones to prepared baking sheet, refrigerate, and preheat the oven:
+Transfer the scones, refrigerate, and preheat the oven:

 Once the oven has preheated, use a pastry brush to brush the scones with the remaining 1 tablespoon of milk.
-Bake until golden brown, 18 to 22 minutes.
+Bake in the center or top 1/3 of the oven until golden brown, 16 to 21 minutes.

 Cool and serve scones: